 We have taken on realistic fiction book clubs and many students have finished their first book.
 We are learning how important it is to write about our reading and how important it is to our Reading Life!
 We have been sharpening up our reading and thinking skills by reading great stories, studying skills and strategies of interpretation, and by writing and talking about literature.

-Once we have learned to identify and discuss themes actively with in our book clubs, we will compare and contrast the ways in which themes are developed across texts.
-We will then be studying the way in which a theme can be develop differently in different texts.
+Once we have learned to identify and discuss themes actively within our book clubs, we will compare and contrast the ways in which themes are developed across texts.
+We will then be studying the way in which a theme can be developed differently in different texts.

 Students will be working from the following learning progressions to help elevate their reading to new levels this year.
 The rubric includes responding to reading, looking at story elements at a deeper level, looking at the story whole and how the parts contribute to that, developing the idea of a theme or multiple themes, studying the author's craft, and analyzing perspective.
 At home, you can help your child by talking to them at a deeper level of what they are reading.
 Instead of asking them the basic questions of who are the characters, what is the setting, etc, talk to them about how their thinking may have changed as they were reading the story.